soos-io/kb-docs/SAST/Script.md

 **Project Name**

-The project name is up to the user's discretion.
-Typically this aligns with a repository name, module name, or project/solution.
+The project name is up to the user's discretion, but typically aligns with a repository name, module name, or project/solution.

 It should always point to the same codebase between scans, otherwise the difference in manifests/packages will become apparent in the application.